Updated: Jun 25

 12. Meet the child where they are.

-A child with Autism can find certain situations overwhelming, new and unfamiliar ones being the most challenging.
+An Autistic child can find certain situations overwhelming, new and unfamiliar ones being the most challenging.
 I am always prepared to make adjustments, be is having alternative plans to try out or being spontaneous and follow their lead with what feels comfortable for them.

 Inclusion is key and I find having them involved in the process gets me the best results.

 As a photographer it is second nature for me to want to engage with who I am photographing.
-It can be a little more challenging to engage with a child with Autism, so I work a little harder to enter into their world, instead of them having to enter into mine.
+It can be a little more challenging to engage with an Autistic child, so I work a little harder to enter into their world, instead of them having to enter into mine.

-I love achieving eye contact with my subjects, and I know this can be difficult for some children with autism.
+I love achieving eye contact with my subjects, and I know this can be difficult for some Autistic children.
 At the start of the session I spend some time talking and playing with them, this allows me to observe how they behave, so there is never any demands put on a child, only encouragement through fun distractions.

 14. Parent involvement.